vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

 1. Ensure that you have the Terminal pane open.

-    The folder location of the command prompt be the `FWUpdateDevice` folder.
+    The folder location shown within the command prompt should show the FWUpdateDevice project folder.

-1. To run the `FWUpdateDevice` app, enter the following command:
+1. To run the FWUpdateDevice app, enter the following command:

     ``` bash
-    dotnet run "<device connection string>"
+    dotnet run "<your device connection string>"
     ```

-    > **Note**: Remember to replace the placeholder with the actual device connection string, and be sure to include "" around your connection string.
+    > **IMPORTANT**: Remember to replace the placeholder value with your actual device connection string, and be sure to include "" around your connection string.
     >
-    > For example: `"HostName=iot-az220-training-{your-id}.azure-devices.net;DeviceId=sensor-th-0155;SharedAccessKey={}="`
+    > For example: `dotnet run "HostName=iot-az220-training-{your-id}.azure-devices.net;DeviceId=sensor-th-0155;SharedAccessKey={}="`

 1. Review the contents of the Terminal pane.